swhraynet/swhr-rtmp-camera/README.md

 `./start`

 If all goes well, the SSH console to the RPi can now be closed and the application will continue to run.
 It will also automatically start if the RPi is rebooted.

+## Watch

+You can watch the debug output of the commands with:

+`./watch`

+Press Ctrl+c to exit.